psychemedia/middle-english-romances/sir-amadace.md

 Then the porter went into the hall and accosted his lord, whom he met there: "Lord, here is come the fairest knight that ever I saw since I was born.
 Milk-white is his steed and all his other gear.
 He says that ye have been together, and I hope ye will have seen him.
 He is come here alone."

-" Is he here, mine own true friend?
+"Is he here, mine own true friend?
 He is most heartily welcome, as indeed he ought to be!
 I bid you all, my men, to serve him hand and foot, right as ye would do me."

 Then Sir Amadas went to meet him, and so also his fair lady, who knew well her duty, and ever honoured those whom her lord loved.
 May all such women be blessed!

 Who should stable his steed?
 For knight, squire, yeoman, or knave he had none.
 Sir Amadas himself would have taken the horse, and led the guest into the hall; but nay, he would not.

-" To tell the truth," said he, " I will not eat or drink or rest, by the God that bought me dear!
+"To tell the truth," said he, " I will not eat or drink or rest, by the God that bought me dear!
 But if indeed I have saved thee, deal what thou hast a-two, and give me my part, and I will away."

-" For the love of God," quoth Sir Amadas, " let such words be!
+"For the love of God," quoth Sir Amadas, " let such words be!
 They grieve my heart sorely!
 Not even in a fortnight can we divide and dispose our rich lands, for they lie wide apart.
 But let us dwell together here like brethren, as though all were thine own; and we will not share otherwise, but all shall be at thy disposal — God forbid else! "

 He said: " Brook well thy broad lands, thy towered cactles, and thy towns; of them keep I none.
 Hold also thy woods and clear waters, thy wild deer, thy friths and forests, thy rings with precious stones, thy silver and red gold — they stand me in no stead, I swear by St. John!
 But by my faith, without more ado, half thy wife and half thy child shall be mine! "

-" Alas! " cried Sir Amadas, " that ever I won this woman or any worldly goods!
+"Alas! " cried Sir Amadas, " that ever I won this woman or any worldly goods!
 For His sake that died on the Tree, do with me whatsoever thou wilt, take all that I have, but spare her life! "

 The knight well understood, but swore: " By God that bought me dear, of all thy other worldly goods I will take nothing; but think on the covenant thou didst make with me in the woods, when thou wert in need, how fairly thou didst promise me then."

-" I know it was so," said Sir Amadas, " but methinks it were great sin to slay my lady! "
+"I know it was so," said Sir Amadas, " but methinks it were great sin to slay my lady! "

 Now she understood the word that passed between them, and grieved never the more, but came at once and said: " For His love that died on the Tree, see that you hold what ye promised him, by God and St. Drightine! " `[The O. E, word for lord, used generally for Christ.
 The passage reads as if the minstrel did not know the name and took it to be that of some special saint.]` And she spake further: " The covenant was good and true; and if God will that it be so, take and part us both in twain.
 Ye won me, and I am yours.
 God forbid that ye took wife only that I should make you to be false and lose your good name in the land! "

 Still she stood, that dear lady, nor changed colour nor wept; but bade only: " Fetch me hither my young son and lay him on my heart."

-" Now," quoth the White Knight to his fellow, " which lovest thou the more? "
+"Now," quoth the White Knight to his fellow, " which lovest thou the more? "

-" My dear wife! " he answered.
+"My dear wife! " he answered.

-" If thou lovest her the more, thyself shall cut in twain her white sides."
+"If thou lovest her the more, thyself shall cut in twain her white sides."

 When Sir Amadas perceived that this must be, he went well nigh mad with grief; and all those who stood in the hall before their lord swooned with horror.

 Then was brought in the board `[The preparations for the sacrifice read like a faint reflection from the story, beloved in the Middle Ages, of Abraham and Isaac.]` on which she must be slain.
 She kissed her lord many a time, that sweet lady, and meekly laid her down, and drew her kerchief over her eyes.

-" Jesu in Trinity! " cried Sir Amadas, in bitter woe. " All shall be done according to Thy will; and so I hope it may be."
+"Jesu in Trinity! " cried Sir Amadas, in bitter woe. " All shall be done according to Thy will; and so I hope it may be."

 Therewith he was lifting his sword on high, in the intent to strike his lady, when the other knight cried: " Hold!
 Take her up, and also the child, and peace be with thee!
 I could not blame thee for grieving to slay so fair a lady to save thy honour!
 I was full glad when thou didst give all thy possessions to bury my bones, when I lay in the chapel as hounds* meat; and I prayed to God to heal thee of thy woe, who didst make thyself poor to save my credit in the land.
 And now, farewell, mine own true friend, my dwelling is here no longer.
 Love thy child and thy wife, who without murmur would have had thee fulfil thy foreward! "